Shamal George: Colchester United

 On 28 August 2020, George signed for League Two club Colchester United on a two-year deal.
 He made his Colchester debut in their 2–0 EFL Trophy defeat to Portsmouth on 8 September.
 He made his league debut for the club as a substitute for Dean Gerken in Colchester's 1–0 home defeat to Scunthorpe United on 29 January 2021.
 On 3 May 2022, George was named the Colchester United Player of the Year for the 2021–22 season, also winning the CUSA Player of the Year Award.
 The club exercised a contract extension for George in May 2022.

 Livingston

 On 23 July 2022, George signed for Scottish Premiership side Livingston for an undisclosed fee, and was introduced to Livingston fans ahead of their Scottish League Cup match against Kelty Hearts the same day.

 Wycombe Wanderers

 On 30 August 2024, George signed for EFL League One club Wycombe Wanderers after a release clause was met.

 St. Mirren

 On 24 July 2025, George joined Scottish Premiership club St Mirren on a season-long loan deal.
+He won the first trophy of his career when he helped the Buddies defeat Celtic 3-1 in the Scottish League Cup final on 14 December.

+Bromley

+In July 2026 he signed for Bromley.